 We recommend that you have your rug cleaned professionally throughout the year using the hot water extraction method.
 An alternative is to shampoo your rug yourself – but be cognizant of your manufacturer cleaning guidelines or warranties, if applicable!
 Consider making periodic cleaning of your area rug a part of your annual spring and summer cleaning routines.

 Note: You should never dry clean your area rugs or use bleach to clean them.

 No matter how careful you are, and how much you stick to your care and maintenance routine, your area rug will still most likely fall victim to the occasional spill, dirt or mess over time, especially if you have kids or pets.
 Many of our area rugs are sold with stain-resistant technology built into the fibers, making cleaning common household stains a cinch!

-Your first instinct when it comes to common household spills, stains or soils on your area rug, like spilled juice, soda or wine and bloodstains or pet accidents, may be to immediately start cleaning up the mess.
-Before doing anything else, however, we recommend that you establish whether it’s an oil-based or a water-based stain, and then consult our common stain removal guides in the additional resources below.
-Some messes will just wipe away with a cleaning cloth and others will require comprehensive stain removal directions.
+Your first instinct when it comes to common household spills, stains or soils on your area rug, like spilled juice, soda, wine, bloodstains or pet accidents, may be to immediately start cleaning up the mess.
+However, we recommend that you first establish whether it’s an oil-based or a water-based stain, and then consult our common stain removal guides in the additional resources below.
+Some messes will just wipe away with a cleaning cloth and others will require more steps.

-Below is a list of additional care and maintenance tips plus stain removal resources to help keep your area rugs looking stunning:
+Below is a list of additional care and maintenance tips & stain removal resources to help keep your area rugs looking stunning: